boucherm/ShowMotion/README.md

 Errors on update?
- A gif was pushed on the repo, I realized it wasn't a good idea, thus I removed it from the repo and its history.
+* A gif was pushed on the repo, I realized it wasn't a good idea, thus I removed it from the repo and its history.
 The internet says this may cause some troubles.
+* I changed the function's names, hence mappings need to be updated.